loighic/loighic.github.io/_pages/macro/README.md

 ## A Concise Principles of Macroeconmics

-This folder contains the source files for [A Concise Principles of Macroeconomics](https://loighic.net/macro/).
+This folder contains the source files for [A Concise and Online Principles of Macroeconomics](https://loighic.net/macro/).

 The main page his here: https://github.com/loighic/loighic.github.io/blob/main/_projects/macro_project.md